XuehaiPan/nvitop/README.md

 pip3 install .
 ```

-**IMPORTANT**: `pip` will install `nvidia-ml-py==11.450.51` as a dependency for `nvitop`.
+**IMPORTANT:** `pip` will install `nvidia-ml-py==11.450.51` as a dependency for `nvitop`.
 Please verify whether the `nvidia-ml-py` package is compatible with your NVIDIA driver version.
 Otherwise, `nvitop` may not display the processes correctly due to the incompatibility.
 You can check the release history of `nvidia-ml-py` at [nvidia-ml-py's Release History](https://pypi.org/project/nvidia-ml-py/11.450.51/#history), and install the compatible version manually.

 ## Usage